LBHackney-IT/API-Playbook/docs/canaries_automation.md

 ## The benefits

-- Canaries check the availability and latency of your endpoints
+- Canaries check the availability and latency of your endpoints.
-- It can store load time data and screenshots of the UI
+- It can store load time data and screenshots of the UI.
-- They monitor your REST APIs, URLs, and website content
+- They monitor your REST APIs, URLs, and website content.
-- They can check for unauthorised changes from phishing, code injection and cross-site scripting
+- They can check for unauthorised changes from phishing, code injection and cross-site scripting.

 ## Why Canaries if useful for Hackney?